Arthur Price: Company history

-In 1992 the company began importing products for resale; up until that point, everything sold had been made in Sheffield.
+In 1992, the company began importing products for resale; up until that point, everything sold had been made in Sheffield.
 This, suggests Bryson, reflected the strained market cutlery manufacturers generally—and Arthur Price particularly—were now operating in.
 Reflecting the fact that, by now, surveys indicated that most consumers were unwilling to pay more than £100 for a six-person set.
 Arthur Price's entry into the import market followed their competitors; Simon Price—the founder's great-grandson—suggested that "no leading cutler in Europe was without a lower end of imports" at the time, and that his firm was no exception in.
 As a result, Arthur Price products were formed into two divisions and would be hallmarked and marketed as either International—those that were imports—or of England, if they had been made in Sheffield.
 By this time, one commentator has observed, the company was in effect "not a production facility so much as a service", as it manufactured to order, on behalf of hotel chains and kitchen designers.

 The transformation of Arthur Price from an industrial manufacturer to the mass market, to a service provider to other industries, has been used to illustrate the decline of Britain's manufacturing and the growth of its service industry.

-As of 2018, the company held a royal warrant to supply the Charles, Prince of Wales and was a member of the Cutlers' Company.
+As of 2018, the company held a royal warrant to supply the Prince of Wales (later King Charles III) and was a member of the Cutlers' Company.